SteeltoeOSS/Documentation/docs/messaging/amqp.md

 [[message-properties-converters]]
 ### Message Properties Converters

-The `MessagePropertiesConverter` strategy interface is used to convert between the Rabbit Client `BasicProperties` and Steeltoe AMQP `MessageProperties`.
+The `MessagePropertiesConverter` strategy interface is used to convert between the Rabbit Client `BasicProperties` and Steeltoe RabbitMQ `MessageProperties`.
 The default implementation (`DefaultMessagePropertiesConverter`) is usually sufficient for most purposes, but you can implement your own if needed.
 The default properties converter converts `BasicProperties` elements of type `LongString` to `String` instances when the size is not greater than `1024` bytes.
 Larger `LongString` instances are not converted (see the next paragraph).